Sreenu09591/Time_Series_Daily/README.md

 Above command will run the feature file and will display the results in the console output.
 It will also generate json allure reports in the reports directory.

 # To view test execution reports
-1.Navigate to allure-2.13.7\bin directory and run "allure serve 'path to reports directory'"
+1.Navigate to allure-2.13.7\bin directory and run "allure serve %path to reports directory%"